Intermediate and Advanced Apprenticeships

 If you want to become an apprentice you will need to show that you have the ability to complete the programme.

 The entry requirements for Intermediate and Advanced Apprenticeships vary depending on the training provider and employer.

-> Typically, for an Intermediate Apprenticeship you will need a number of GCSEs grades A* to C with, ideally, English and maths being two of those subjects.
+Typically, for an Intermediate Apprenticeship you will need a number of GCSEs grades A* to C (4-9 on the new GCSE grading system) with, ideally, English and maths being two of those subjects.

-> You might also be able to gain entry to an apprenticeship even if you have lower grades, as a training provider might assess your general ability as being of the right level to get started.
+You might also be able to gain entry to an apprenticeship even if you have lower grades, as a training provider might assess your general ability as being of the right level to get started.